ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 The `story-audio-unmuted` trigger is fired when the user initiates an interaction to unmute the audio for the current story.

+### Page attachment enter trigger (`"on": "story-page-attachment-enter"`)

+The `story-page-attachment-enter` trigger is fired when a page attachment is opened by the user.

+### Page attachment exit trigger (`"on": "story-page-attachment-exit"`)

+The `story-page-attachment-exit` trigger is fired when a page attachment is dismissed by the user.

 ## Story variables

 AMP story contributes the following URL substitutions: